 It's easy to assume that a lot of folks expect the worst from Toby Keith songs.
 Before "bro-country" became a thing, most thought of Keith's post-9/11 output as the epitome of lowbrow country songs.

 Even if he didn't come across as the most eloquent patriot then with "The Taliban Song," "American Ride" and others, it's unfair to dismiss Keith as a bad guy or skip over any album in his discography.
 Respectively, those songs are on the same albums as the underappreciated "Baddest Boots" and "Gypsy Driftin'."
-Even beyond his more political material, if you don't care for the macho bravado of "How Do You Like Me Now?!," skip ahead to the gorgeous, more traditional-sounding "New Orleans."
+Even beyond his more political material such as Courtesy of the Red, White and Blue (The Angry American) or "Made in America", if you don't care for the macho bravado of "How Do You Like Me Now?!," skip ahead to the more traditional "New Orleans."

 10. "American Soldier"